Bonnet Carré Spillway: Structure & multi-state plan

 The floodgate inlet is offset into the Mississippi River bank, at a location that had seen natural flooding for at least two centuries.
 The concrete structure has been designed to reduce settling into the riverbank.
 The opening and closing of the spillway is done by lifting out up to 7000 wooden 'needles' (8" x 12" wooden beams) arranged in 350 linear bays.
 This is done by two rail-mounted gantry cranes atop the spillway.
 The number of needles removed determines the water flow into the spillway.
 Gaps built into each bay allow limited seepage anytime the river level reaches the bottom of the bays.
 Removal of all 7000 needles takes about 36 hours but is usually done over a period of several days.

 The spillway is part of the United States Army Corps of Engineers' multi-state plan, called the Mississippi River and Tributaries Project (MR&T), providing flood protection for the alluvial valley between Cape Girardeau, Missouri. and the mouth of the river near Venice, Louisiana.
 Because of the wide expanse of the project and the complex problems involved, the plan contains an array of features.
 The MR&T Project provides for levees to contain flood flows, floodways such as the Bonnet Carré to redirect excess flows away from the Mississippi, and other aspects such as channel improvement and river bank stabilization, for efficient navigation and protection of the levee system.
 It also involves reservoirs and pumping stations for flood control drainage.

 List of openings

 Opening of the Bonnet Carré Spillway in March 1997.

 The following chart shows the years when the spillway was opened, number of days it remained open, peak number of bays opened, percent of maximum flow at peak, and peak flow rate.
-The spillway has a design capacity of 250,000 cu ft/s when all 350 bays are fully open, or approximately 714 cu ft/s per bay.
+The spillway has a design capacity of 250,000 ft3/s when all 350 bays are fully open, or approximately 714 ft3/s per bay.